-Another issue of the new directive is the possibility "No government agency should collude with special of industry groups having too much influence on the direction of potential EPA decisions and discouraging interest groups to redefine its priorities through covert consent decrees," said Congressman Doug Collins (Rsettlements when they would be appropriate, increas-GA).
-"The EPA's decision to crack down on this practice ing pressure on the Agency's limited resources.
-To the will give Americans back their right to know about and extent that the EPA pursues litigation rather than settlement, the Agency risks judicially-imposed orders that respond to federal rulemaking, and I applaud Secretary Pruitt for taking this step today." have the potential of being stricter or more intrusive.
+"No government agency should collude with special interest groups to redefine its priorities through covert consent decrees," said Congressman Doug Collins (R-GA).
+"The EPA's decision to crack down on this practice will give Americans back their right to know about and respond to federal rulemaking, and I applaud Secretary Pruitt for taking this step today."

-House Judiciary Chairman Bob Goodlatte (R-VA) While Administrator Pruitt is praised for his efforts, followed with, "I commend EPA Administrator Scott this is merely a step towards the larger movement for Pruitt for his decision to help end the reprehensigovernment transparency and accountability.
+House Judiciary Chairman Bob Goodlatte (R-VA) followed with, "I commend EPA Administrator Scott Pruitt for his decision to help end the reprehensithrough litigation.
+This change in EPA policy represents parency, due regulatory process, and respect for constitutional authority."